Application process for undergraduate courses

 Please note that UCAS charges an application fee.

-Each year you can apply via UCAS from 1 September, for entry in the September of the following year.
-For example, if you wanted to begin studying in September 2015, you could apply from 1 September 2014.
+Each year you can apply via UCAS from early September for entry the following year.
+For example, if you want to begin studying in September 2023, you can apply from 6 September 2022.

-If you’re applying for courses in Medicine or Dentistry, the deadline for applications is 15 October in the year before you would like to begin studying.
+If you’re applying for Medicine or Dentistry courses, the deadline is 15 October (6pm, UK time), the year before you would like to begin studying.
+Unfortunately, Medicine and Dentistry courses are not usually available through UCAS Extra or Clearing.

 Tracking your application

 When you’ve completed your application, UCAS forwards it to us.
-It is then sent to the Admissions Officer of the course you have applied for.
+It's then sent to the Admissions Officer of the course you have applied for.
 You can keep track of the progress of your application on the UCAS website.

 We consider each application very carefully and will contact you by post when we’ve made a decision.
-If your application is successful, we’ll make you an offer of a place on a course.
+If your application is successful, we’ll make you an offer of a place.
 This offer will be one of two different types:

 - Conditional (C) – you’ll be able to study your chosen programme if your examination results are suitable.